dhiraj-instalily/hr_intelligence/README.md

 - [x] Update GPT-4o implementation to use structured output instead of function calling
 - [x] Fix resume extraction issues with non-candidate names and name variations
 - [x] Fix database ingestion issues with schema validation and data formatting
+- [x] Implement MCP tools for AI assistant integration
+- [ ] Create a web UI for interacting with the database
+- [ ] Add authentication to the MCP server
+- [ ] Implement more advanced search capabilities

 ## Database Module